Functional JavaScript: basic concepts

 console.log(result); // 18

-Lets say this kind of operation is something we do a lot: it would be nice if we had an utility function that, given two functions, returns them composed:
+And let's say that this type of operation is something we do often: it would be interesting if we had a utility that, given two functions, would return them composed:

 language-javascript